nvmwill/nexmo-developer/_documentation/en/bulk/guides/configure-dashboard-account.md

 6. Once created, select the 'Manage Consumer Details' button under 'API (Enable OAuth Settings)'
 7. Make note of the Consumer Key and Consumer Secret; these will be used to link Salesforce to your Vonage application.

-### Link Salesforce to your Vonage application
+#### Link Salesforce to your Vonage application

 1. In the [dashboard](https://dashboard.nexmo.com), select 'Integrations' in the left hand menu.
 2. Select Salesforce under 'Setup an integration'.
 3. Enter the following details:
     * Name - A name for your integration
-    * Customer Secret - the Salesforce customer secret?
+    * Customer Secret - your Salesforce customer secret
-    * Customer Key - the Salesforce customer key?
+    * Customer Key - your Salesforce customer key
     * Redirect URI - Enter `http://api-eu.dev.v1.vonagenetworks.net/oauth/redirect`
 4. Click 'Connect with sf-oauth-1'.